akhall279/sf-ic-conditioner/REPORT.md

 In quantitative finance, the Information Coefficient (IC) measures how well a signal predicts future stock returns.
 A common assumption in many models is that the IC is constant over time.
 However, in practice this is rarely true.
 The predictive strength of signals such as momentum or reversal often changes depending on market conditions.
 The goal of this project is to test whether the dispersion of a signal can be used to predict when the IC will be strong or weak.

 I tested momentum and reversal to see if they were valid IC conditioners; however, these results were not statistically significant.
-I am hopeful that someone who picks up this research might be able test accruals and some other possible signals using this framework.
+I am hopeful that someone who picks up this research might be able to test accruals and some other possible signals using this framework.

 ### Key Metrics